 - Do a self Reiki routine before bed or get a session earlier in the day with a practitioner.
 Whenever you can, do it; it all adds up.

 - Get a professional massage.
 Of course I’m going to say that, but it’s true.
 Massage positively affects the hormones that regulate your sleep patterns, increasing seratonin output which then boosts melatonin output.
 These hormones are wonderful and natural sleep aids that your own body produces.
 (No pills needed!)

-If you want to learn the self-Reiki and self-massage routines that I often use to help myself sleep better, I’ll be demonstrating them as part of Zenquility’s Empower Your Life 2018 summit.
-Attend the free presentation in person today (Sunday 1/7/18) at 6 PM or online Monday 1/8/18 at 7 PM.
+If you want to learn the self-Reiki and self-massage routines that I often use to help myself sleep better, I demonstrated them as part of Zenquility’s Empower Your Life 2018 summit.
+The videos are available to view online.

 Happy zzzzzzzzzzzzz’s, my friend!